Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ASUS ZenWiFi AX6600 Mesh WiFi 6 System

-Affordable mesh WiFi 6 system (2-pack), 6.6 Gbps, dual-band, AiMesh networking, built-in security (AiProtection), easy mobile app setup, highly rated by customers with 2,200+ reviews.
+competitively priced mesh WiFi 6 system (2-pack), 6.6 Gbps, dual-band, AiMesh networking, built-in security (AiProtection), easy mobile app setup, Well-reviewed on Amazon with 2,200+ reviews.
 ASUS ZenWiFi is their budget mesh line.
 AiMesh means you can add more ASUS routers to expand coverage.
 6.6 Gbps is solid for gaming.
 Dual-band is adequate for most homes.
 Mobile app makes setup trivial.
 AiProtection provides built-in security without monthly subscriptions.

 ✓ Why GiftedPicks chose this

 Best budget mesh system.
-6.6 Gbps WiFi 6, AiMesh expandable, AiProtection security, easy setup. highly rated by customers with 2,200 reviews.
+6.6 Gbps WiFi 6, AiMesh expandable, AiProtection security, easy setup.
+Well-reviewed on Amazon with 2,200 reviews.
 Under $200 for two routers.
 We read through hundreds of 1-highly-rated reviews looking for deal-breaker patterns and found none.

 ⚠ Not ideal for